 Ewing Sarcoma Genome-wide Association Study

-Ewing sarcoma (EWS) is a pediatric bone tumor for which genetic risk factors remain poorly understood.
-DCEG investigators are studying inherited genetic variation to identify regions in the genome associated with increased risk of EWS by comparing the frequency of genotyped genetic variants between EWS cases and ancestry-matched, cancer-free controls to identify variants more frequently observed in EWS cases.
+Ewing sarcoma (EWS) is a pediatric bone and soft tissue tumor for which genetic risk factors remain poorly understood.
+DCEG investigators are studying inherited genetic variation to identify regions in the genome associated with increased risk of EWS.
+They accomplish this by comparing the frequency of genotyped genetic variants between EWS cases and ancestry-matched, cancer-free controls to identify genomic regions that are important for EWS susceptibility.

 For more information, contact Mitchell Machiela.

 - Comparative international incidence of Ewing sarcoma 1988 to 2012.
 Int J Cancer 2021; Spector LG, Hubbard AK, Diessner BJ, et al.

 - Germline variation and somatic alterations in Ewing sarcoma.
 Methods Mol Biol 2021; Machiela MJ, Grünewald TGP.

 - Low-frequency variation near common germline susceptibility loci are associated with risk of Ewing sarcoma.
 PLoS One 2020; Lin S, Sampson JN, Grünewald TGP, et al.